ucsb-cs156/ucsb-cs156.github.io/topics/ucsb_cs_github_linker.md

 description:  "A Tool for setting up your Github Account for your course"
 ---

+# {{page.title}}

-To submit work in this course, you'll need to belong to a Github Organization for this course and this quarter (e.g. ucsb-cs56-f19).
+To submit work in this course, you'll need to belong to a Github Organization for this course and this quarter (e.g. ucsb-cs156-f22).

 Students at UCSB, working together with Prof. Conrad, have developed an open source tool to enable you to add yourself into this organization automatically provided that: